-- 3.24 As noted in paragraph 3.23, the PRA already emphasises the importance of group governance and the responsibilities of group Boards to ensure that business is conducted in a prudent manner.
-Groups are encouraged to engage with supervisors during the preparatory period in identifying the responsible entity for group governance and on their plans for putting the necessary processes in place for compliance under Solvency II. - 3.25 The PRA will be keen to understand how firms plan to implement these requirements at a group level in a way that ensures that the key functions at the solo firms maintain their independence and impartiality.
+3.24 As noted in paragraph 3.23, the PRA already emphasises the importance of group governance and the responsibilities of group Boards to ensure that business is conducted in a prudent manner.
+Groups are encouraged to engage with supervisors in the preparatory period on their plans for putting the necessary processes in place for compliance under Solvency II.

+3.25 The PRA will be keen to understand how firms plan to implement these requirements at a group level in a way that ensures that the key functions at the solo firms maintain their independence and impartiality.